-Unfortunately, some highly publicized tragedies have noted that the perpetrators happened to be on the autism spectrum, which has led to the misconception that autistic people are inclined to be violent.
+Unfortunately, some highly publicized tragedies have noted that the perpetrators happened to be on the autism spectrum.
+This has led to the misconception that autistic people are inclined to be violent.
 The truth is, no evidence exists to substantiate such a claim.

 According to the Autism Society, people with ASD are more likely to be victims of violence than to perpetrate it.
 Those who do act aggressively are commonly responding to something else.
 There is no link to planned violence.

-Additionally, the Stockholm Youth Study examined the medical and legal records of over 300,000 adolescents and young adults, concluding that autism alone does not increase the likelihood of an individual to commit violence.
+Additionally, the Stockholm Youth Study examined the medical and legal records of over 300,000 adolescents and young adults.
+According to their findings, autism alone does not increase the likelihood of an individual to commit violence.

 5. Myth: All people with ASD have “special gifts” or savant abilities.

 Truth: People with ASD have varying skill sets and abilities.